What Is a Bank Statement?

 • Reconcile with records: Before diving into your statement, gather any relevant records such as checkbook registers or online transactions.
 Cross-reference these with the transactions listed on the statement for accuracy.

-• Investigate unusual transactions: Transactions you don’t recognize should be investigated.
+• Investigate unusual transactions: Reviewing your bank statements regularly will allow you to identify transactions you don’t recognize.
+These should be investigated.
 Contact your bank immediately to report any suspicious activity and protect your account.

 • Verify fees & charges: Ensure all fees and charges on the statement are accurate and not duplicated.
 Report any discrepancies to your bank to resolve.

-• Match balances: Ensure the statement’s account balance matches your records.
+• Match balances: Ensure that your opening and closing balances match your records.
 Investigate any differences.

 • Check for missing transactions: Ensure all transactions you remember making are listed on the statement.
 Inquire with your bank about any missing transactions.